We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The NEAT AquaPad Hydronic Water Heated Mattress Pad uses water to heat the pad.
-Its outer layers are made of microsuede, and its inner layers are made of elastic cotton foam.
+Its outer layers are microsuede, and its inner layers are elastic cotton foam.

 Users can set precise temperatures for a more customized experience, with a temperature display in either Fahrenheit or Celsius.
 There is also a dedicated sleep mode with three settings and timers.

 There are no electrical wires inside the pad, which reduces the electrical safety hazard.

 The mattress pad is self-cleaning, with a sterilization mode that uses 149°F (65°C) water circulation to clean the system.

 Additional safety features include a child lock and an automatic shut-off function that switches the pad off after 24 hours of nonuse or if the system gets too hot or runs out of water.

 Using a hot water bottle is an accessible, affordable, and simple way to heat a bed before going to sleep or heat specific body areas, such as the feet or back.

 Electric blankets are another alternative to heated mattress pads, but they come with the same or more safety risks as mattress pads.